Today's Best Tech Deals

 The $60-per-year subscription also entitles you to a reimbursement of your homeowners’ insurance deductible if you suffer a water damage loss (capped at $2,500 and with a passel of other restrictions you can read about here).
 The rest of the benefits are a bit squishier: You get an additional two years of product warranty (a one-year warranty is standard), you can request a customized letter to present to your insurance company that might qualify you for a discount on your premium (if your insurance provider offers such a discount), and you qualify for proactive monitoring by a “water concierge” who can suggest solutions to your water issues.

-Flo isn’t the most expensive automatic water shutoff valve on the market.
-Phyn Plus costs $850, and Buoy costs $515, plus a mandatory $18-per-month subscription after the first year (we’ve yet to review either of those products).
+The Flo by Moen Smart Water Shutoff by Moen isn’t the most expensive automatic water shutoff valve on the market.
+Phyn Plus costs $850, and Buoy costs $515, plus a mandatory $18-per-month subscription after the first year (we’ve since reviewed the Phyn Plus and like it better; we haven’t reviewed Buoy, which is now owned by Resideo).
 But $499 is a significant investment.
-It’s also worth mentioning that Flo doesn’t tie into sensors that would directly detect the presence of water where it shouldn’t be, such as on the floor from an overflowing sink, bathtub, or toilet; or from a leaky or failing dishwasher, washing machine, or hot water heater.
-And a lot of water can escape from a burst pipe before Flo will sound the alarm or act on its own if you don’t.
+It’s also worth mentioning that Flo doesn’t Moen now offers sensors that will directly detect the presence of water where it shouldn’t be, such as on the floor from an overflowing sink, bathtub, or toilet; or from a leaky or failing dishwasher, washing machine, or hot water heater.
+We’ve since reviewed the Flo by Moen Smart Water Detector and liked it, but we couldn’t evaluate how well the two products work together because we’ve since installed the smart shut-off valve.
+And a lot of water can escape from a burst pipe before the Flo will sound the alarm or act on its own if you don’t.

 On the other hand, most homes are at far greater risk of water damage than from fire, weather, or earthquake.
 Detecting and stopping a catastrophic water leak could save you a lot of money depending on your insurance deductible; perhaps more importantly, it can prevent the loss of personal possessions and the huge disruption to your life that a burst water pipe can cause.
 Detecting smaller leaks can save you money on your monthly water bill, too; not to mention reducing your impact on the environment.